rthalley/dnspython/doc/zone-class.rst

 -----------------------

-The ``Zone`` class provides a non-thread-safe implementation of a DNS zone, as well as a lightweight transation mechanism that allows it to be atomically updated.
+The ``Zone`` class provides a non-thread-safe implementation of a DNS zone, as well as a lightweight translation mechanism that allows it to be atomically updated.
 For more complicated transactional needs, or for concurrency, please use the :py:class:`dns.versioned.Zone` class (described below).